configcat/docs/website/docs/sdk-reference/dotnet.md

 ### Manual polling

-Manual polling gives you full control over when the `config.json` (with the setting values) is downloaded. _ConfigCat SDK_ will not update them automatically.
+Manual polling gives you full control over when the `config JSON` (with the setting values) is downloaded. _ConfigCat SDK_ will not update them automatically.
 Calling `ForceRefresh()` is your application's responsibility.

 ```csharp
 IConfigCatClient client = ConfigCatClient.Get("#YOUR-SDK-KEY#", options =>